ConnectBox/connectbox-pi/README.md

 1. **Commands assume ssh keys are setup from here**.
 If you haven't set them up, just add `--ask-pass` to the `ansible` or `ansible-playbook` command line and you'll be right.
 1. Run the playbook: `ansible-playbook -i inventory site.yml`.
 No tasks should fail.

+## Use the BibleBox

+1. Search for, and connect to the WiFi point named "BibleBox - Free Media"
+1. Open your browser, go somewhere (anywhere)

 # Notes